rustyscreeps/screeps-game-api/cargo-screeps/docs/initialization-header.md

         wasm_module = new WebAssembly.Module(wasm_bytes);
     }
     // Initialize `stdweb`.
 This returns an object with an `initialize` function and `imports`
-    // object, meant to be used as bellow: let stdweb_vars = wasm_create_stdweb_vars();
+    // object, meant to be used as below: let stdweb_vars = wasm_create_stdweb_vars();
     // Create the WebAssembly instance.
     let wasm_instance = new WebAssembly.Instance(wasm_module, stdweb_vars.imports);